“Good broth will resurrect the dead.”

 How to Make Traditional Bone Broth

 So, how do you make it?
-Here is the easiest method, using a crock pot.
+Here is the easiest method I use.
+I make it on the stovetop and let it simmer 24 hours, but you could also use a crock pot.
 The longer and lower you simmer your broth, the better, as more minerals will be extracted, and the flavor is richer.

-- 4 lb bones of pastured animals.
-I use either lamb, beef or raw beef marrow bones, or for a chicken broth, chicken bones/back/neck.
+- 2-4 lb bones of pastured animals.
+I don’t recommend mixing different types of bones, meaning use only chicken or only beef, for example.
+I use beef or raw beef marrow bones, or for a chicken broth, chicken bones/back/neck/carcass from a roasted chicken.
+Every Thanksgiving I’ll use the turkey carcass for a broth.
 Always get organic/grass fed bones.
 I’ll save them in a container in the freezer until I have about a pound or more.
-You can also save egg shells and use those.
+You can also save egg shells and use some of those in the broth.
 Buy chicken backs, necks, heads and feet, which are usually cheap and yield a collagen and gelatin-rich broth.

 - 6 cloves organic garlic